-The principles behind qualitative approaches to deal with polylines are also related to the field of spatial reasoning.
-Spatial reasoning has as one of its main objectives to present geographic information in a qualitative way to be able to reason about it (see, for example, Chapter 12 in (Giannotti & Pedreschi, 2008), also for spatio-temporal reasoning) and it can be seen as the processing of information about an spatial environment that is immediately available to humans (or animals) through direct observation.
-The reason for using a qualitative representation is that the available information is often imprecise, partial and subjective (Freksa, 1992).
 If we return to the example of trajectory data, we can see that if a person orients her- or himself at a certain location in a city and then moves away from this location, she or he remembers her or his current location by using a mental map that takes the relative turns into account with respect to the original starting point, rather than the precise metric information about her or his trajectory.
 For such navigational problems, a person will for instance remember: "I left the station and went straight; passing a church to my right; then taking two left turns; ..."

 One of the formalisms to qualitatively describe polylines in the plane is given by the double-cross calculus.
 In this method, a double-cross matrix captures the relative position of any two line segments in a polyline by describing it with respect to a double cross based on the starting points of these line segments.
-The double-cross calculus was introduced as a formalism to qualitatively represent a configuration of vectors in the plane (Freksa, 1992; Zimmermann & Freksa, 1996).
-For an overview of the use of constraint calculi in qualitative spatial reasoning, we refer to (Renz & Nebel, 2007).
-In the double-cross formalism, the relative position (or orientation) of two (located) vectors is encoded by means of a 4-tuple, whose entries come from the set $\{0,+,-\}$.
+The double-cross calculus was introduced as a formalism to qualitatively represent a configuration of vectors in the plane [15,26].
+In this formalism, the relative position (or orientation) of two (located) vectors is encoded by means of a 4-tuple, whose entries come from the set $\{0, +, -\}$.
 Such a 4-tuple expresses the relative orientation of two vectors with respect to each other.
-The double-cross formalism is used, for instance, in the qualitative trajectory calculus, which, in turn, has been used to test polyline similarity with applications to query-by-sketch, indexing and classification (Kuijpers, Moelans, & Van de Weghe, 2006).
+The double-cross formalism is used, for instance, in the qualitative trajectory calculus, which, in turn, has been used to test polyline similarity with applications to query-by-sketch, indexing and classification [27].
+We elaborate on these applications in Section 2.4.
+As an other example from GIS, the double-cross formalism have also been used for mining and analysing moving object data [25].
+Recently, first steps have been made to generalise the double-cross formalism to model spatial interactions in 3-dimensional space, called QTC{3D} , where it is used to model, for instance, flying planes.
+Also, the complex interactions of birds, that fly in a flock, are modelled, using this formalism.
+In this higher dimensional setting, the calculus is based on the transformations of the so-called Frenet-Serret frames [28].
+Other applications of the double-cross formalism and its generalisation OPRA_n include the modelling of traffic situations [29,30].